-Mennonite investigator jailed after refusing to testify
+Mennonite investigator who won't testify goes back to jail

-DENVER – A defense investigator in a Colorado death penalty case is behind bars after refusing to testify for prosecutors, saying that helping their effort to execute a defendant would violate her religious beliefs.
+DENVER – A defense investigator in a Colorado death penalty case remained behind bars after refusing again on Wednesday to testify for prosecutors, saying that helping their effort to execute a defendant would violate her religious beliefs.

+Greta Lindecrantz, a Mennonite who opposes capital punishment, faced a third night in jail and possibly more after telling Judge Michelle Amico that her position hasn't changed.

+"I feel like I'm having to choose between you and God," Lindecrantz, wearing a blue jail uniform and shackles on her arms, said.

+Outside the courtroom before the hearing, fellow Mennonites sang hymns in support of Lindecrantz.

-A judge ordered the jailing of Greta Lindecrantz, a Mennonite who opposes capital punishment, on Monday after she repeatedly refused to answer questions about her work on the defense team of Robert Ray, one of three men on Colorado's death row.
+Lindecrantz was jailed Monday after she repeatedly refused to answer questions about her work on the defense team of Robert Ray, one of three men on Colorado's death row.

-Lindecrantz, dressed in an orange jail jumpsuit, refused to answer questions again in court Tuesday and was returned to jail.
-She has been ordered to return to court on Wednesday, her attorney Mari Newman said.
+Lindecrantz also refused to answer questions in court Tuesday and was returned to jail.

-"Instead of looking at all of the options, the court has chosen the most punitive action to try to break her will," said Newman, who noted Lindecrantz could have been allowed to remain free while she works on an appeal of the contempt order.
+Attorney Mari Newman said Lindecrantz had been sick all morning and needs medical care.
+He noted that Lindecrantz could have been allowed to remain free while she appeals the contempt order.

+Amico cut Newman's arguments off and said she would intervene if Lindecrantz's health concerns aren't addressed.

+Amico said the contempt order appeal also means that Lindecrantz's fate now rests with "someone higher than me."

 Ray's defense team is challenging his death sentence partly by arguing that he did not have an effective legal team.